datamosaic/data-sutra/website/doc_src/servoy-06/developer-guide/modules.md

 the extending forms technique.
 This approach allows you to customize user interfaces and override functionality on a form-by-form basis.

+> Note: future self is no longer a fan of extending forms.
+It introduces tight-coupling which is almost always not a good idea.
+In fact, the example given here were the only time we used extended forms and it turned out to be hard to debug and changing code was a fearful process.
+Typical of tight coupling.

 ##### Basics

 The key to this approach is Servoy’s cool feature that allows a form to